FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoin-onchain-cloud-launch.md

 ---
 title: Filecoin Onchain Cloud Launch
-description: "On November 18, join us at 11 AM for the launch of Filecoin Onchain Cloud.
-Filecoin Onchain Cloud envisions a world where every layer of cloud infrastructure — storage, compute, retrieval, access control, and beyond — is open, verifiable, and interoperable.
-It’s the foundation for a decentralized, developer-owned cloud built for the next era of data, AI, and applications. "
+description: "On November 18 at 11 AM, join us for the launch of Filecoin Onchain Cloud — a vision for a world where every layer of cloud infrastructure, from storage and compute to retrieval and access control, is open, verifiable, and interoperable.
+It is the foundation of a decentralized, developer-owned cloud built for the next era of data, AI, and applications."
 created-on: 2025-11-12T18:14:00.000Z
 updated-on: 2025-11-12T18:14:00.000Z
 published-on: 2025-11-12T18:14:00.000Z